krishna11-dot/krishna11-dot/README.md

 patterns rather than generic ones, and tracing input and output at every step so you can actually see where things go wrong.

-**Open-source ML community.** Part of a collaborative learning group working through gradient boosting, ensemble methods, regularisation and production AI patterns together.
+**Open-source ML/AI community.** Part of a collaborative learning group working through gradient boosting, ensemble methods, regularisation, AI agentic patterns together.

 **Production ML.** FastAPI, PostgreSQL, APScheduler, tmux.
 The unglamorous